panjab1997/Loan_Approval/README.md

 consuming.
 The bank is now planning to optimize the cost involved in cold-calling.
 We have to analyze the customer’s data to identify potential leads.

-## Objective:
-To analyze the data and build a machine learning model that predicts the potential clients for personal loan.

 ## Features Description
 1 Cust_ID - Unique Customer ID